-13 All Contracts valued above the EU Threshold
+13 All Contracts valued above the Threshold (inclusive of VAT)

-- 13.1 Where the Contract Value is likely to exceed the relevant EU threshold it must be tendered in accordance with the relevant Procurement Legislation, unless it is towill be procured through an existing Framework Agreement or DPS agreement that has been established via a compliant EU public procurement process. - 13.2 Suppliers must be appointed by one of the procedures under CSO 14. - 13.3 All Tenders must be advertised on the YORtender system and Contracts Finder.
-Standard template documentation must be used

-13.4 All Tenders above the relevant EU Threshold must be advertised in the OJEU on Find a Tender.
+- 13.1 Where the Contract Value is likely to exceed the relevant threshold it must be tendered in accordance with the relevant Procurement Legislation, unless it is to be procured through an existing Framework Agreement or DPS agreement that has been established via a compliant public procurement process. - 13.2 Suppliers must be appointed by one of the procedures under CSO 14. - 13.3 All Tenders must be advertised on the YORtender system and Contracts Finder.
+Standard template documentation must be used. - 13.4 All Tenders above the relevant Threshold must be advertised on Find a Tender.